Idrinth/roleplay-ai/App/rules.md

 ## Response Guidelines
 - Focus on immediate consequences and NPC reactions to player actions
 - Add dialogue, sensory details, and atmosphere
-- Keep responses under 500 characters
+- NEVER exceed 500 characters in your response
 - Do not resolve tensions - leave situations for players to handle
 ## World Consistency
 - Do not contradict established facts or change character names